 - Shared Equity Home Loans.
-These loans are in place to finance the properties under the Shared Equity program offered by the Department of Housing.
+These loans are in place to finance the properties under the Shared Equity program offered by the Housing Authority.
 Under the program, the Department contributes a percentage towards the property purchase price to help an eligible buyer afford the purchase.
 Keystart provides the loan for the buyer’s portion.
 The dedicated loans are SharedStart, Aboriginal Home Ownership Scheme, Disability Scheme and GoodStart Scheme.

 Clients are exclusively West Australian residents and typically those who cannot meet the deposit requirements from private lenders.
 In order for clients to be successful with the home ownership journey, it is necessary for them to earn a sufficient income, usually derived from gainful employment (as is the usual requirement from lenders), to meet their home loan obligations comfortably.

 A program of awareness has been in progress to reach the community about accessing home ownership through Keystart’s low deposit scheme; however, Keystart does also rely on the word-of-mouth advertising that many clients happily perform.